-These soldiers came with swords and clubs at the ready in case of a fight.
-Roman soldiers were not known to be fearful about anything and were not known to fall easily to the ground.
+These soldiers came with swords and clubs ready for any eventuality.
+Roman soldiers were not known to be fearful about anything, and they were not known to fall easily on the ground.
+They were ready for anything as they approached the garden.
 Imagine the scene as this large group fell to the ground under the heavy presence of the Lord.
-When Jesus uttered the Greek form of the name of God, "I AM" (egō eimi), the Roman soldiers fell to the ground.
+When Jesus uttered the Greek form of the name of God, "I AM" ($eg\bar{o} eimi$), the Roman soldiers fell to the ground.
 (The word "He" is absent from the original Greek text and added by the translators to make the statement more natural to understand in English.)

-Again and again through the Book of John, we have seen Jesus adding the name of God to different aspects of His character, e.g., "I am the Gate," "I am the Good Shepherd," "I am the Light of the World," "I am the Way," etc. This was a display of supernatural power before these soldiers.
-Jesus was letting the soldiers know He was willingly giving Himself into their hands and was not captured.
-What a picture it must have been, i.e., hundreds of men terrified of one Man and His eleven disciples, and only one of them using a sword in defense.
-Twice Jesus asked them: "Who is it you want?" (vv.
-4-7) before winning the release of His disciples.
-John tells us that at this point, Peter lashed out with his short sword and cut off the ear of the high priest's servant.
+Again and again through the Book of John, we have seen Jesus adding the name of God to different aspects of His character, e.g., "I am the Gate;" "I am the Good Shepherd," "I am the Light of the World," "I am the Way," etc. This was a display of supernatural power before these soldiers.
+Jesus was letting the soldiers know that He was willingly giving Himself into their hands and was not captured.
+What a picture it must have been, i.e., hundreds of men terrified of one Man and His eleven disciples, and only one of them is using a sword in defense.
+Twice Jesus asked them: "Who is it you want?" (verses 4-7), before winning the freedom of His disciples.
+John tells us that it was at this point that Peter lashed out with his short sword and cut off the ear of the high priest's servant.